 Office of Public Affairs

-Students Allison Johnston and Laura Personette will guide us on the journey as they and fellow classmates travel to the town of Montagu, where for the next week-plus, they’ll be working with the people in its communities.
+Students Allison Johnston and Laura Personette will guide followers on the journey as they and fellow classmates travel to the town of Montagu, where for the next week-plus, they’ll be working with the people in its communities.

 About 25 years after Darien Brahms quit school for rock music, the Portlander quit music for school.
 Now 49, she's a newly minted USM alumna with a bachelor's degree and a new career trajectory.
 In the fall, the rocker who toured Europe will begin studying U.S. history at the University of Maryland.
 She plans to earn a Ph.D.